marc2332/bliss/doc/docs/flint_scan_plotting.md

 # Flint Scan Plotting

-Bliss plotting is done through a silx-based application called **flint**.
+On BLISS, online data display relies on **flint**, a graphical application built on top of [silx][1] (ScIentific Library for eXperimentalists).

-This Qt application is started automatically when a new plot is created.
+This application can be started automatically when a new plot is created if properly configured.

-Flint is listening Redis database to known is there is something to display.
-The type is display (*curve*, *scatter plot* or *image* etc.) is determined using the shape of the data.
+Flint listens to scan data source to know if there's something to display.
+The chart type (*curve*, *scatter plot*, *image*...) is automatically determined using the shape of the data.

 ## Plot types